By: Naomi Matlow

 If you are seeking new tools to help you be intentional about your next career move, are actively looking for how to find passion in the workplace, desire a community to ask these big questions and seek more clarity regarding aligning “life” and “work”, check out our Lifestyle Incubator and join us.
 Let’s ask these questions together!

-For further reading on this topic on the Unsettled blog
+For further reading on this topic on the Unsettled blog:

 How to Find Meaningful Work and Find Your Value In the Workplace

-Unsettled is a global community for those who value meaningful human connection.
+Unsettled is a global community for those who live and work differently.

 Growth | Meaning | Adventure